-Three (group) mini-projects will be due this term.
+Two (group) mini-projects will be due this term.
 These will be done in groups of 2-3 people, and will consist of longer or more complicated exercises that put together several ideas we've covered.
 These will be due on Fridays at 4pm - the specific dates are listed on the syllabus.

 One (individual) project will be due this term - reading a book aimed at a general audience on math or on a mathematician and writing a review of it.
-This project will be due Friday 4/29/16 at 4:00 pm.
+There will be milestones along the way; all relevant dates are listed on the syllabus.

-Late projects and mini-projects will have points deducted
+Late individual projects and group mini-projects will have points deducted

-If turned in anytime between 4:00pm Friday afternoon and 9:00am Monday morning, I will deduct up to 20%, depending on the situation.
+If turned in anytime between 4:00pm Friday afternoon and 9:30am Monday morning, I will deduct up to 20%, depending on the situation.
 I will then deduct an additional 15% each succeeding 24 hour period, and will not accept any projects more than one week late.